Zicheng-KIT/SpeechTranslation/reports/report_for_fourth_task.md

 ## Performance of both Speech Translation Models

+These are the results of our previous trainings:

 Salmonn after Fine-tuning: 30.34 BLEU score

 Cascaded model (transformer(MT) + s2t_transformer(ASR)): 18.304 BLEU score